 But in this case, the Functional cookies will also possibly get triggered.
 The reason behind this is that when you enable Analytics cookies, it will trigger the Google Tag Manager, which would, in turn, trigger all the other cookie scripts set via GTM.

-To avoid this issue, you are required to create an appropriate custom event trigger in your GTM account.
+To avoid this issue, you will have to create an appropriate custom event trigger in your GTM account.
 Here’s an example of how you can block third-party cookies with Google Tag Manager.

 Creating a custom event trigger in GTM